Drue Smith: Life

-In 1954 she served as an advisor to the governor at the time, Frank Clement, and was also named to the chair of the American Women in Radio and Television which was a cause that pushed for women to be more involved in the nation's media.
+In 1954, she served as an advisor to the governor at the time, Frank Clement, and was also named to the chair of the American Women in Radio and Television, which was a cause that pushed for women to be more involved in the nation's media.
 She also was a contributor to NBC’s Monitor, ABC’s Flair and CBS’ Accent and In-Person, similar in format to today's National Public Radio news and information shows.
 She stayed in Nashville to cover the Tennessee General Assembly for WLAC radio and the Tennessee Radio Network.
 During this time she was still doing shows on both WDEF radio and television.

 She was the first woman to cover the statehouse full-time and she became the first woman to chair the Capitol Hill Press Corps and the first women to ever cover Capitol Hill along with the Governor's Office.
 In 2001, the Legislature named the Capitol Press Room for her.
 Smith was also an active member of the Middle Tennessee Chapter of the Society of Professional Journalists.
 She was their first woman member and first woman president.
 In 1997, the group named their journalism scholarship in her honor.

 Drue Smith was an icon that broke down many of the barriers that prevented women from entering into the media.
 Throughout her career, she was able to gain respect from politicians, governors, Presidents, and other public figures.
 Drue Smith died on December 27, 2001, as a result of heart failure.
 Smith paved the way for women to pursue careers in journalism, broadcasting, and much more as she broke the status quo.
 Even after her death, we can see how Drue Smith has impacted the nation today as we see many women entering and gaining positions in media.
 From journalists to news anchors, all of the women we see and hear on the television and radio are a result of Drue Smith's determination and passion to follow what she loved doing.

-Fashion Icon
+Fashion icon

 One of the most notable aspects of Drue Smith was actually her taste in fashion.
 Drue Smith was known for her eye-popping outfits that would stick out in any crowd.
 She would often wear different types of patterns with bright colors to differentiate herself from others.
 She was actually seen "dressed in feathers, tiaras and brilliant colors and was frequently draped in strings of costume jewelry, sequins, beads and even flashing lights at Christmas time."

-Drue Smith's passion and style are two of the many things that made her the person that she was.
-She has spoken to hundreds of people in government positions and has impacted them in one way.
-The thing which her guests remember most about her would be her style and her drive to succeed.